 Activity of entire central nervous system captured on film for first time.
 The neural activity of an entire central nervous system has been captured in a fairly complex animal for the first time.

 Most of us have no idea, but around 1 in 10 people who survive a cardiac arrest report having near death experiences (NDEs).
 These can range from relived memories to vivid experiences of light, sound, and emotion.
+An interesting new study by Jimo Borjigin and colleagues at the University of Michigan, published in PNAS, may help explain what happens in the brain immediately before death.
 False memory planted in mouse's brain.
 Scientists have implanted a false memory in the brains of mice in an experiment that they hope will shed light on the well-documented phenomenon whereby people "remember" events or experiences that have never happened.

 False memories are a major problem with witness statements in courts of law.
 Defendants have often been convicted of offences based on eyewitness testimony, only to have their convictions later overturned when DNA or some other corroborating evidence is brought to bear.
 In order to study how these false memories might form in the human brain, Susumu Tonegawa, a neuroscientist at the RIKEN-MIT Center for Neural Circuit Genetics, and his team encoded memories in the brains of mice by manipulating individual neurons.
 He described the results of the study in the latest edition of the journal Science.
 Memories of experiences we have had are made from several elements including records of objects, space and time.